wiziple/gatsby-plugin-intl/README.md

 **Default Pages and Redirection**

 If redirect option is `true`, `/` or `/page-2` will be redirected to the user's preferred language router. e.g) `/ko` or `/ko/page-2`.
-Otherwise, the pages will render `defaultLangugage` language.
+Otherwise, the pages will render `defaultLanguage` language.
 You can also specify additional component to be rendered on redirection page by adding `redirectComponent` option.

 ## Plugin Options